studoverse/katerbase/README.md

 * `sortByDescending(field: MongoEntryField)` - [cursor.sort](https://docs.mongodb.com/manual/reference/method/cursor.sort/)
 * `sort(bson: Bson)` - [cursor.sort](https://docs.mongodb.com/manual/reference/method/cursor.sort/): Direct `Bson` access, use only if `sortBy` and `sortByDescending` are insufficient.

 The order of the `FindCursor` operations do not matter.
 As soon as the iteration starts, the `FindCursor` gets serialized and sent to the MongoDB.
-Note that each `FindCursor` should only be iterated once, as each iteration creates network access to the database, see [MongoIterable](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/MongoIterable.html).
+Note that each `FindCursor` should only be iterated once, as each iteration results in a network access to the database, see [MongoIterable](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/MongoIterable.html).
 Use `FindCurosor.toList()` in you need to traverse the `Iterator` more than once.
 If a `FindCursor` won't get iterated, no database operation gets executed.
 A `FindCursor` is mutable and comparable.

 Example usage:
 ```kotlin